-There are combinations and maneuvers that allow us to finish off enemy cavalry using fewer resources than we are countering.
+There are combinations and maneuvers to deal with enemy cavalry using fewer resources than we are countering.
 Here I'll explain the ones I use the most, although I'm sure other players could teach another ones.
 However, none of them consists on making a square of pikes.
 Apart from providing more disadvantages than advantages, it's lazy.
-Only beginners do it.
+Only noobs do it.

 Combining cavalry and spearmen

 The simplest tactic is to escort your cavalry with spearmen on foot.
 There are armies that have unshielded spearmen that tend to be faster and do more damage than shielded ones.
 Those are the ideal ones.
 If you don't have them, any unit with spears will work.
 The advantage of using this combination lies in the fact that spears are cheaper than horses.